BKlasmer/kmt_calculator/README.md

   ```

 ## Dependencies
-Due to limitation with Python Virtual Environment, some libraries must be installed on the
+Due to limitation with Python Virtual Environment, some libraries must first be installed on the
 base machine.
-This code will then create symbolic link with the virtual environment.
 ### Python 3
 Supported versions: from 3.6 (included) to 3.8 (excluded). (_This is due to an old version of numpy_)

-On latest Mac you need to downgrade your python version:
+On latest Mac you may need to downgrade your python version:
 ```bash
 foo@bar:~$ brew install python@3.7
   ```